 Tacos are the perfect food.
-They’re easy to prepare, unfussy and somehow they always seem to hit the spot, no matter my mood.
+They’re easy to prepare, unfussy and somehow they always seem to hit the spot.
 This summer we’ve been eating some variation of this recipe every week or so.
 It’s perfect for those busy weeknights when you just need something you can throw together in 30 minutes or less.

-Sometimes I’ll pick up a rotisserie chicken from the market as well but I’ve been enjoying eating lighter during the hot summer months and the chimichurri packs so much flavor I never miss it.
+I usually make this with chicken or steak but we’ve been eating lighter during these hot summer months and the chimichurri packs so much flavor I never miss the meat.

-If you’ve never cut corn off the cob before, it’s really easy.
-You simply place the bottom on a cutting board and slide the knife between the cob and kernels starting at the top and gently slice downward.
+Place the bottom of the cob on a cutting board and slide the knife between the cob and kernels starting at the top and gently slice downward.

-The kernels tend to fly across the counter if you’re not careful so I like to use the “double bowl” method.
-Place a large bowl on the counter with another, smaller bowl upside down inside of it.
-Then place the bottom of the cob on top of the smaller bowl and slice downward.
-All the kernels will fall neatly into the bowl while allowing you cut down to the bottom of the cob without the knife hitting the bowl.
+The kernels tend to fly across the counter if you’re not careful so I use the “double bowl” method.
+Place a large bowl on the counter with a small bowl upside down inside of it.
+Place the cob on top of the smaller bowl and slice downward.
+All the kernels will fall neatly into the large bowl while allowing you cut down to the bottom of the cob.

-If you make the chimichurri a day or a even a few hours ahead, getting dinner together is even quicker.
+Make the chimichurri a day or a even a few hours ahead to get dinner together even quicker.
 The flavor of the chimichurri will only get better as it sits.
-I often make this chimichurri with steak tacos as it’s traditionally paired, but I wanted to take advantage of the last few weeks of late summer produce still in the markets.

 Especially when entertaining, we’ll eat family style at the table or set up a buffet on the counter, then everyone can assemble their tacos to their liking.